randylubin/Diegetic-Games/_drafts/plot-roadmaps-for-storytelling-games.md

 Galactic does a great job of supporting character creation and character arcs, through evocative character sheets and moves (actions).
 However, there isn't direct support for telling tightly plotted single-session stories – and that's not the game's intention.

-With Save the Galaxy, my aim is to help any group of players take the strong character sheets and setting pillars from the Galactic Playkit and quickly tell a story with a strong narrative arc.
+With Save the Galaxy, my aim is to help any group of players take the strong character sheets and setting pillars from the Galactic Playkit and quickly tell a story with a complete narrative arc.
+It's free and only three pages, so I recommend you give it a [quick look](https://randylubin.itch.io/save-the-galaxy)!

+Here's a breakdown of what's in it:

+* Page one explains what's in the guide and walks players through setup
+* Page two has players pick the Threat, Antagonist, and Flaw for the session and then read out a Star Wars-inspired opening crawl that frames the story
+* Page three has a list of scene prompts for each of the three acts and then guides for between-act interludes and an epilogue

+And that's all!
+My hope is that it's easy to use at the table and provides plenty of structure without being too constricting.
+If you end up trying it out, I'd love to hear how it goes.

+## The Future of Plot Roadmaps

+I'd love to see a wave of Plot Roadmaps made for a diverse array of games.
+I could see them working well for a number of systems beyond Belonging Outside Belonging and they could work well in games with facilitators, too.

+I've licensed Save the Galaxy under a Creative Commons [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0/) license which means you can share and remix as much as you'd like.
+I think there's room for plenty of other Star Wars inspired story arcs beyond the one I created and I'd love to see what you come up with.

+If you hack Save the Galaxy or make your own Plot Roadmaps from scratch, let me know; I'd love to hear about it!

+***

 TK Similarity with quick starts

+TK wide variety of game types

+TK spectrum of how narrowly defined / scripted

 TK Games that do plot structure well - Fiasco with everything falling apart, The Zone with characters dying and one player reaching the center, For the Queen with the final card bringing the journey to a climax.
 Indigo Galleon with clocks.
 Behind the Magic has scenes for each Act of the story.
 Larp in general!
+Lady Blackbird?